 1118: As the Crusaders continue their hold over the “Holy Land” Baldwin II is crowned King of Jerusalem, a title that should not be confused with that held by those who ruled from the days of Saul until 586 BCE.

 1205: Bulgarians under Tsar Kaloyan of Bulgaria, soundly defeated the Crusaders under Baldwin I at the Battle of Adrianople.
 The victory cemented the rule of Kaloyan and his family.
 This would prove to be beneficial for Jews since Kaloyan’s nephew opened the kingdom to Jewish traders from Italy.
-This also would have proved beneficial to Jewish community already living in Bulgaria which probably dated back to the second century of the common era
+This also would have proved beneficial to Jewish community already living in Bulgaria which probably dated back to the second century of the Common Era

 1341: In the Piedmont Region, Italian-Angevine troops sack the city of Saluzzo.
-Although Jews have been living in the Piedmont since the middle ages, the first synagogue was not built until the 16th century.
+Although Jews had been living in the Piedmont since the middle ages, the first synagogue was not built until the 16th century.
 A synagogue was built in Saluzzo in the early 18th century.
 For more see http://synagogues360.net/synagogues.php?ident=italy_014

 1484: The Cortes at Tarazona approved the formation of Inquisitional Tribunals at Valencia and Saragossa.
 The Inquisitors wasted no time in beginning their investigations for signs of Jewishness in the communities of the New Christians.